Beyond Worst-Case (In)approximability of Nonsubmodular Influence Maximization: Hierarchical Blockmodel with One-Way Influence

-We present a dynamic program based algorithm for \infmax for this variant of the hierarchical blockmodel, when the thresholds of the vertices are deterministic.
-Our algorithm makes use of the following observation: \emph{for a tree node $t$, the influence of vertex-block $V(t)$ to $V\setminus V(t)$ only depends on the \textbf{number} of infected vertices in $V(t)$.}
+We present a dynamic-programming-based algorithm for \infmax for this variant of the hierarchical blockmodel, when the thresholds of the vertices are deterministic.
+Our algorithm makes use of the following observation: \emph{for a tree node $t$, the influence from the infected vertices in the vertex-block $V(t)$ to each vertex in $V\setminus V(t)$ only depends on the \textbf{number} of infected vertices in $V(t)$.} This is formally described in Definition~\ref{defi:oneway} and Lemma~\ref{lem:oneway} below.